Donk (gamer): 2024

+2025

 In 2025, Danil and Team Spirit claimed a win at the first Tier 1 event of the year, BLAST Bounty Season 1 Finals, earning Danil his 7th career HLTV MVP.
 Team Spirit struggled to compete against an increasingly dominant Team Vitality in the first half of the year, but were able to score a win at PGL Astana 2025, a Tier 1 tournament which Team Vitality did not attend.
 This earned Danil yet another HLTV MVP.

+Danil completed his fifth consecutive season atop the FACEIT matchmaking leaderboard in July 2025, having placed first globally in each season since the release of Counter-Strike 2; in the fifth season, he finished at 5,283 Elo, over 400 Elo ahead of second place despite continuing to compete at the tier-one professional level.

-After a getting stopped in the playoffs of the BLAST.tv Austin Major 2025 by MOUZ, Team Spirit would bounce back to win IEM Cologne 2025, taking down rivals MOUZ 3-0 in the grand finals, earning Danil his ninth career HLTV MVP.
+After getting stopped in the playoffs of the BLAST.tv Austin Major 2025 by MOUZ, Team Spirit would bounce back to win IEM Cologne 2025, taking down rivals MOUZ 3-0 in the grand finals, earning Danil his ninth career HLTV MVP.
 Danil and Team Spirit followed up their IEM Cologne run with a back to back tournament win, this time defending their title as reigning BLAST Bounty champions against The MongolZ at BLAST Bounty Season 2 Finals.
 This performance earned Danil his tenth career HLTV MVP, tying GeT_RiGhT's record of most HLTV MVPs as a rifler.
+While Team Spirit finished third at StarLadder Budapest Major 2025, Danil recorded a 1.57 rating across nine maps, setting the record for the highest rating at a Major.

+Although Danil posted the highest raw statistical output ever recorded in HLTV’s top 20 rankings, he finished second in 2025 behind ZywOo.
+HLTV cited ZywOo’s greater number of MVP awards, deeper tournament runs, and stronger playoff performances as the deciding factors.
+Danil won the HLTV awards for Opener of the Year and Highlight of the Year for 2025.